-Lock-in amplification is a technique which is used to separate a small, narrow band signal from interfering noise.
-The lock-in amplifiers acts as a detector and narrow band filter combined.
+Lock-in amplification is a technique used to separate a small, narrow-band signal from interfering noise.
+The lock-in amplifier acts as a detector and narrow-band filter combined.
 Very small signals can be detected in the presence of large amounts of uncorrelated noise when the frequency and phase of the desired signal are known.

 The lock-in amplifier is basically a synchronous demodulator followed by a low-pass filter.
 An important measure of performance in a lock-in amplifier is the dynamic range of its demodulator.
 The schematic diagram of a demonstration circuit which exhibits the dynamic range of an AD630 as it might be used in a lock-in amplifier is shown in Figure 14.
-Figure 15 is an oscilloscope photo showing the recovery of a signal modulated at 400 Hz from a noise signal approximately 100,000 times larger; a dynamic range of 100 dB.
+Figure 15 is an oscilloscope photo demonstrating the large dynamic range of the AD630.
+The photo shows the recovery of a signal modulated at 400 Hz from a noise signal approximately 100,000 times larger.